-189 After 5,000 iterations of 3 independent Markov Chains, we observed good convergence, as 190 seen in the Markdown document provided as supplementary material (for a discussion of the 191 convergence of the Markov Chains, the reader is referred to Philippe et al., 2019).
-The upper limit of 192 the 95% Credible Intervals (C.I.) for the Gelman and Rubin indexes of convergence (Gelman and Rubin, 193 1992) were all smaller than 1.05, also indicating satisfying convergence of the 3 independent Markov 194 Chains (here again, the reader is referred to Philippe et al., 2019, who suggested 1.05 as the maximum 195 acceptable value).
-The obtained 95% C.I. for the ages of samples FER 1 and FER 3 are [34.1; 43.3] ka 196 and [36.6; 47.8] ka, respectively (Fig. 1; Table 1) and are consistent with the ages obtained by Guérin 197 et al. (2015b) with a much simpler approach (unweighted arithmetic mean of equivalent doses).
-It 198 should be emphasised here that the two 95% C.I. for ages overlap.
-Fig. 2 shows a bivariate scatter plot 199 of a sample of observations from the joint posterior distribution of the two ages, as generated by the 200 Markov Chains; in such a plot, each point corresponds to one realisation of the ages of the two samples 201 investigated in the MCMC.
-Fig. 3 shows the corresponding probability densities for the ages estimated 202 jointly, based on kernel density estimates (KDE), and the marginal probability densities.
-No correlation 203 is observed on the joint probability density, which is symmetrical and bell-shaped.
-One can already 204 compare here the results obtained with this Bayesian model (lognormal-average) for sample FER 3 205 with the radiocarbon ages obtained independently for the same layer by Guérin et al. (2015b).
-The 206 95% C.I. for the 3 14C ages are bound by the interval [44.4; 47.3] ka, which means that the OSL and 207 radiocarbon ages are in good agreement, which was not the case when calculating the ages with the 208 CDM (38 ± 2 ka).
-Thus, even without further modelling, the 'BayLum' lognormal-average model seems 209 to provide OSL ages in better agreement with radiocarbon.
+dependent Markov chains (here again, the reader is referred to Philippe et al., 2019, who suggested 1.05 as the maximum acceptable value).
+The obtained 95 % credible intervals (CIs) for the ages of samples FER 1 and FER 3 are [34.1; 43.3] ka and [36.6; 47.8] ka, respectively (Fig. 1; Table 1) and are consistent with the ages obtained by Guérin et al. (2015b) with a much simpler approach (unweighted arithmetic mean of equivalent doses).
+It should be emphasised here that the two 95 % CIs for ages overlap.
+Figure 2 shows a bivariate scatter plot of a sample of observations from the joint posterior distribution of the two ages, as generated by the Markov chains; in such a plot, each point corresponds to one realisation of the ages of the two samples investigated in the MCMC.
+Figure 3 shows the corresponding probability densities for the ages estimated jointly, based on kernel density estimates (KDEs), and the marginal probability densities.
+No correlation is observed on the joint probability density, which is symmetrical and bell-shaped.
+One can already compare the results obtained with this Bayesian model (lognormal-average) for sample FER 3 with the radiocarbon ages obtained independently for the same layer by